Top 5 Franschhoek Wine Farms: An Unforgettable Experience

 Franschhoek tops the list as one of South Africa’s most attractive holiday destinations.
 Situated amidst the Franschhoek mountains in an area of unparalleled natural wilderness, this spot is home to fifty-two of the finest wine farms in the Southern Hemisphere.
 The small area, some 7 km in radius, is blessed with a diverse climate and soil conditions, allowing a wide variety of grapes to grow.

-First introduced to viniculture in the seventeenth-century when French religious refugees settled in the area, Franschhoek is today known for being the epicentre of scenic wine routes, world-class wineries and mouth-watering cuisine.
-For anyone planning a tour to South Africa, a visit to this wine valley is a must!
+First introduced to viniculture in the seventeenth-century when French religious refugees settled in the area, Franschhoek is today known for being the epicenter of scenic wine routes, world-class wineries and mouth-watering cuisine.
+For anyone planning a tour of South Africa, a visit to this wine valley is a must!

 Here’s a taste of the best of Franschhoek wine farms and what to expect when there.

-Black Elephant is an independent wine producer that offers a unique music and wine pairing experience, which is all about demystifying wine in a relaxed and casual atmosphere.
-The winery and its vintners aim to dispel of the intimidating fanfare and pretention usually associated with wine tasting.
+Black Elephant is an independent wine producer that offers unique music and wine pairing experience, which is all about demystifying wine in a relaxed and casual atmosphere.
+The winery and its vintners aim to dispel the intimidating fanfare and pretense usually associated with wine tasting.
 It’s a unique and fun experience, all about personal interaction and enjoyment.

 - Opening hours: By appointment only, closed on Sundays.